The best comedy shows in NYC this week

-The best weekly improv comedy club shows in NYC
+The best comedy shows in NYC this month

 Best comedy events in NYC: Critics’ picks

 Satan's Alley may sound like an apt description for our present political circumstances, but it's also the name of the fictional musical in the lurid, outrageous Saturday Night Fever sequel Staying Alive.
 And, 35 years later, it's the inspiration for Amanda Duarte's raw, intensely revealing new show.
 The writer and Dead Darlings host puts the inferno of her personal life in perspective with the great garbage fire of American discourse and sets us straight for the battles to come.
 Not to be missed.